RagnarGV/FormsAPIs/README.md

    ```
 ````

-3. Add your MongoDB URI to .env before the first install.
+3. Add your MongoDB URI to .env before the first start.

+4. `php artisan serve`